The role of software and math in FEA

 But this is only part of the point!
 The bigger part is, that the roof rafters would have much worse working conditions in the middle frame (axis C)!
 This is because the middle support isn’t too rigid!
 This would mean that bending moments in the roof rafters would increase.
 Something we would completely miss in our procedure!

 This is one of the good examples of support rigidity.
-If you want to learn more about it, definitely sign up for my free FEA course below!
-One of the lessons cover this problem:
+If you want to learn more about it, definitely sign up for my free FEA course here.

 If you know how to represent “the missing dimension” accurately – 2D is your friend!
 Of course, if the problem is relatively simple – then there is no issue with this at all!
 In either case, 2D modeling can really be fast and effective.
 Furthermore, it gives a certain understanding of how the model really works – and this is a good thing for sure.